 - Biopsy.
 Your doctor takes a small sample of tissue from the organ where they think you may have cancer.
 For example, they may remove a polyp or growth from your colon, or use a small needle to remove tissue from your breast.
 A doctor called a pathologist will look at it under a microscope to see if there are cancer cells.
 A biopsy can also show if they are just in that one organ, have spread from another place in your body, or how much they've grown.

-Your treatment depends on the type of adenocarcinoma you have and how far along your disease has moved.
-This is called the stage of your cancer.
+Your treatment depends on the type of adenocarcinoma you have and the stage of your cancer.